shreyamahalle/spring-boot-booking-management-project/README.md

 - Validation: javax.validation annotations (future improvement) to enforce domain constraints.
 - DTO Mapping: DTOs can be introduced for request/response abstraction (optional enhancement).
 - Lombok: Reduces boilerplate while maintaining readability.

+## Future Scope
+- Add unit tests using JUnit + Mockito
+- API authentication using Spring Security or JWT
+- Integration with Kafka or RabbitMQ for event-driven order tracking
+- CI/CD with GitHub Actions
+- Dockerization and deployment to Kubernetes or AWS ECS
 ---

 ## 👨‍💻 Author